-Fresh water is stored in a 6 gallon tank located under the console seat Access to the tank is achieved through the console.
+Fresh water is stored in a 15 gallon tank located in the aft bilge directly behind the aft fuel tank bulkhead.
+Access to the tank is achieved through the aft bilge access hatch.
 The tank features a fill line, vent line and supply line.
 These fittings should be checked annually.
-It is critical that only potable water be used in the tank.
-Failure to do so may require overhaul of the entire freshwater system.
+It is critical that only potable water be used in the tank Failure to do so will require overhaul of the entire freshwater system.